Learning From Software Failures: A Case Study at a National Space Research Center: Methodology

 \ul{Construct Threats} concern the alignment between our research methods and the concepts we intended to study.
 To mitigate such threats, we designed our interview protocol based on established literature on postmortems, failure analysis, and learning from failures in software engineering.
 Following established guidelines, we conducted both internal and external pilot interviews to ensure our our interview protocol would capture relevant data~\cite{chenail2011interviewing}.

 \ul{Internal Threats} concern factors that may influence the validity of cause-and-effect interpretations.
 As with any qualitative research, data interpretation carries an inherent risk of subjectivity.
-To enhance the reliability of our findings, we employed an iterative approach to develop the codebook, involving a collaborative approach with multiple raters reviewing, discussing, and developing the codes, and achieved a high level of agreement.
-We recognize the potential for bias since the case study was conducted at an organization where one of the authors was employed as an intern.
+To enhance the reliability of our findings, we iteratively developed the codebook, involving a collaborative approach with multiple raters reviewing, discussing, and developing the codes, and achieved a high level of agreement.
+We recognize the potential for bias since the case study was conducted at an organization where the authors were employed.
+For member checking~\cite{birtMemberCheckingTool2016}, two senior subjects (who were co-authors but not involved in the analysis) reviewed our findings to validate our interpretations.

 \ul{External Threats} limit generalizability to other contexts.
 We applied a case study methodology with semi-structured interviews.
 This method explores a phenomenon in depth at one site, gaining detailed insight at the cost of less generalizability.
 To provide some insight on the transferability of our findings, we supplemented our case study with interviews from subjects at four additional HROs.